 Dogs of all shapes, sizes, and breeds

 Do you have a favorite breed of dog?
 I love all types of dogs, but some favorites are beagles, Norwegian Elkhounds, Cavalier King Charles Spaniels, keeshonds, labs, bichon frises, and Samoyeds.
 While all of these breeds share very few similarities, one common trait is that they can become therapy dogs, and my first interactions with many of these breeds were with therapy dogs.
 Most therapy dog organizations have no breed restrictions, making it easy to meet your favorite type of dog, or find a new favorite.

 Therapy dogs and handlers go through training about how to behave around and work with children.
 This includes children that are in the hospital or have a disability.
 A dog does not judge what someone looks like or what limits they may have, they love people unconditionally.
 For kids that may have problems petting dogs, handlers can also help with simple accommodations.
 The most common is picking up the dog so no one has to bend over.
 Other accommodations include sitting in a certain position or taking additional precautions to avoid licking.

 Help to get over a fear of dogs

 I’ve met many people who had a fear of dogs for a variety of reasons.
 Since therapy dogs are so calm, they are a great way for people to become used to dogs.
 They are less likely to run, jump, or bark out of turn.
-I can’t recommend any specific breed that is good for a first introduction to getting over a fear of dogs.
-I recommend dogs of any breed that are relaxed and that have experienced handlers.
-Some people may find they are more calm around small dogs at first.
-I have also met people who preferred larger dogs though.
-For example, one of my friends got over their fear of dogs by interacting with a German Shepherd.
+I can’t recommend any specific breed that is good for a first introduction to getting over a fear of dogs, but I do recommend dogs of any breed that are relaxed and that have experienced handlers.
+Some people may find they are more calm around small dogs at first, though I have also met people who preferred larger dogs- for example, one of my friends got over their fear of dogs by interacting with a German Shepherd.